 Finding homeowners insurance in fire-prone areas can be tricky—and it’s getting trickier.
 Some insurers are canceling policies in fire-prone areas of the West Coast or simply not renewing them.
 Homeowners insurance is getting harder to find, but you don’t want to be caught without it and on the hook for hundreds of thousands in repair, rebuild, and replacement costs.

-There are a few options for homeowners who can’t get home insurance from a typical provider due to their region, and the This Old House Reviews Team has rounded up the options available to you when standard insurance isn’t accessible.
+There are a few options for homeowners who can’t get use a typical top-tier home insurance provider due to their region, and the This Old House Reviews Team has rounded up the options available to you when standard insurance isn’t accessible.
 Surplus line carriers are one choice, and homes with a value of over $1 million may be eligible for coverage under AIG or Chubb.
 As a last resort, homeowners can turn to their state’s insurance safety net.

 Unfortunately, the options are few and generally more expensive than traditional homeowners insurance policies.
 But to protect your largest investment, it can be worth it.

 Typically, home insurance companies cover wildfire damage.
 Most home insurance companies will help cover the cost to repair or rebuild your home, the cost to replace your personal property, and expenses for temporarily living outside your home if it is destroyed by a fire from arson, electrical issues, or a wildfire.